Travelling with a food allergy

 Travel planning.
 The Basics

-• Get an ASCIA Travel Plan from your GP.
-This document tells the airline that you need your adrenaline injector and your own food.
-Your GP can also help you plan and prescribe any additional medications for your trip.
+- Get an ASCIA Travel Plan from your doctor or nurse practitioner.
+This document tells the airline that you need your adrenaline device (e.g. EpiPen® or Anapen®) and your own food.
+Your doctor or nurse practitioner can also help you plan and prescribe any additional medications for your trip.

-• ALWAYS keep your adrenaline injectors with your carry-on luggage.
-Have them on hand when seated (not in overhead storage).
+- ALWAYS keep your adrenaline devices with your carry-on luggage.
+Have them on hand when seated, not in the overhead storage.

-• Take wet wipes to wipe down the airplane tray table and arm rest.
+- Take wet wipes to wipe down the airplane tray table, seat and arm rest and the iPad or TV screen and the controls as well.